quickhub-project/quickhub-devicelib-arduino/README.md

 // The property setter
 void setLedON(JsonObject& properties)
 {
-  // values of property setters are provided with "val" in the received json object bool LED_ON = properties["val"];
+  // The value to set the property to is provided in "val" in the passed json object. bool LED_ON = properties["val"];

-  // set the LED
+  // Set the LED
   digitalWrite(LED_BUILTIN, !LED_ON);

-  // confirm property change - Each property change needs to be confirmed! node.setProperty("on", LED_ON);
+  // Confirm property change - Each property change needs to be confirmed! node.setProperty("on", LED_ON);
 }